Menahem Mendel Beilis: The trial

-During the pre-trial period in 1911–1912 the investigation was conducted by Nikolay Krasovsky (Николай Александрович Красовский), the foremost investigator of the Kiev Police Department.
-Krasovsky forsook any prospect of promotion and continued his investigation in spite of resistance and sabotage from the circles interested in railroading Beilis; he eventually refused to participate in the alleged falsification of the case and was fired.

-Krasovsky continued his investigation privately, assisted by his former colleagues from the Kiev Police Department.
-They eventually were able to determine the actual killers of Yushchinskyi: professional criminals with the names Rudzinsky, Singayevsky, Latyshev, and Vera Cheberyak, whose son Yevgeny was a friend of Yushchinskyi’s.

-On 30–31 May 1912, reports were published in Kiev's newspapers.
-Immediately after this, Krasovsky was arrested on charges of official misuse committed in 1913 but acquitted by a court.

 The Beilis trial took place in Kiev from September 25 through October 28, 1913.
 The prosecution was composed of the government's best lawyers.
-Professor Sikorsky of Kiev State University (father of Igor Sikorsky), a medical psychologist, testified as an expert witness for the prosecution that in his opinion it was a case of ritual murder.
+Professor Ivan A. Sikorsky of Kiev State University (father of helicopter pioneer Igor Sikorsky), a medical psychologist, testified as an expert witness for the prosecution that in his opinion it was a case of ritual murder.

-Beilis had a strong alibi that resulted from his habit of working on the Jewish Sabbath.
-Yushchinskyi was abducted on a Saturday morning, and Beilis was then at work, as confirmed by his Gentile co-workers in trial testimony.
-Receipt slips for a shipment of bricks, signed by Beilis that morning, were produced in evidence.
-The prosecution was forced to argue that Beilis could have ducked out for a few minutes, kidnapped Yushchinskyi, and then returned to work.
+Beilis had a strong alibi due to the fact that he worked on the Jewish Sabbath.
+Yushchinskyi was abducted on a Saturday morning, when Beilis was at work, as confirmed by his Gentile co-workers.
+Receipt slips for a shipment of bricks signed by Beilis that morning were produced as evidence.
+The prosecution argued that Beilis could have gone out for a few minutes, kidnapped Yushchinskyi, and then returned to work.

 Internal police documents from 1912 subsequently revealed that the weakness of the case was known.

 Prosecution expert

-One prosecution witness, presented as a religious expert in Judaic rituals, was a Lithuanian Catholic priest, Justinas Pranaitis from Tashkent, well known for his antisemitic 1892 work Talmud Unmasked.
-Pranaitis testified that the murder of Yushchinskyi was a religious ritual, associating the murder of Yushchinskyi with the blood libel, a legend believed by many Russians at the time.
+One prosecution witness, presented as an expert in Judaic rituals, was a Lithuanian Catholic priest, Justinas Pranaitis from Tashkent, well known for his antisemitic 1892 work Talmud Unmasked.
+Pranaitis testified that the murder of Yushchinskyi was a religious ritual.
 One police department official is quoted as saying: